 Make Your Messages Concise

 A good rule of thumb for content length is to make sure your email is no longer than two scrolls of a normal mouse.
 If they’re any longer, ask yourself if the content would work better as two separate messages.
 Remember, a high percentage of your readers will likely consume your content on a mobile device.
 If you often find yourself writing long emails, consider shortening them, and increasing how often you send them out.

 Segmentation improves performance by enabling a marketing message to focus on a more precise interest or desire, which increases sales.

-If you have a diverse customer base and wide variety of products and services, segmentation—the practice of separating your contacts into groups based on a set of characteristics—could help provide a better customer experience while increasing campaign performance.
+If you have a diverse customer base and wide variety of products and services, segmentation—separating your contacts into groups based on a set of characteristics—will help provide a better customer experience while increasing campaign performance.
 For example, a clothing company would do well to separate contacts based on gender to promote relevant collections.
-On the other hand, a SaaS (Software as a Service) company with only one product will send the same content to their entire customer base, so segmentation won’t provide a performance improvement.
+On the other hand, a Direct to Consumer company with only one offering will send the same content to their entire customer base, so segmentation won’t drive any incremental performance improvement.

 When appropriate, segmentation improves performance by enabling a marketing message to focus on a more precise interest or desire, which increases sales.